openfisca/openfisca-doc/source/simulate/run-simulation.md

 A third possibility exists: you can set up a small-scale situation, as in test cases; and use it to generate a number of "copies" of this situation, in which one or more variables of your choice take on a range of values.

-We do this by adding an 'axes' entry to a test case:
+We do this by adding an "axes" entry to a test case:

 ```python
 WITH_AXES = {